mayushii21/the-grid/README.md

 ## Usage

-Create a new jupyter notebook or navigate to the given examples in `/src/city_network/results.ipynb`.
+Create a new jupyter notebook or navigate to the example file at `/src/city_network/results.ipynb`.
 Activate the virtual environment with the installed package.

 Import the class with `from city_network.citygrid import CityGrid`.
 Create an instance of the CityGrid class with `instance_var = CityGrid(n, m, obstruction_cov=0.3, seed=None)`